comanche/datatables-responsive/README.md

 ```

 ## Add Data Attributes to the Table Elements
 5. Add the `data-class="expand"` attribute to the th element for the respective column that will you want to display the expand icon in.
-This th elment cannot be a column that will be hidden.
+This th element cannot be a column that will be hidden.

 6. Add `data-hide="phone,tablet"` to the th element for the respective column that will you want to hide when the window is resized.